iamdevlinph/resume/README.md

 Resume template written in React.

 ## To Do:
-- Add redux to manage data
-- Create a back-end to fetch data
+- Separate json file to fetch
+- Integrate redux, redux-saga, and react-redux
+- Fetch each section separately and dynamically

 ## Getting started
 Make you to have `yarn` installed globally